uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 However, if you click the "Increment second count" button, you will see that the effect doesn't run (and nothing is logged to the console).

-This is because, `firstCount` is in the dependency array, but `secondCount` isn't.
+This is because `firstCount` is in the dependency array, but `secondCount` isn't.
 Therefore, an update to `firstCount` (via the `setFirstCount` setter function) will trigger the effect.
 But an update to `secondCount` (via the `setSecondCount` setter function) won't.